Preschool: Age 3 to 5

 The City of Surrey delivers affordable excellence in licensed preschools for children ages 3-5 years.
 The City of Surrey’s high quality, play-based preschool program runs from September to June and is designed to promote healthy growth and development throughout a child’s early years.

 Supported by the British Columbia Early Learning Framework, your child will benefit from programs that encourage creativity, imagination, language, literacy, confidence and independence.
-Learn more in the Early Years Preschool Parent Handbook and the 2021/2022 Preschool Brochure!
+Learn more in the Early Years Preschool Parent Handbook!

 We are committed to keeping children safe at our preschool programs during COVID-19.
 Review City of Surrey's Preschool Program Safety Guidelines and FAQs.